 How Long Does Xanax Stay in Your System?

 Alprazolam is an intermediate-acting benzodiazepine.
 The effects are usually noticed within an hour of taking the drug and may last for as long as 5-11 hours, depending on the formulation.
 It is metabolized majorly by the liver and excreted by your kidneys.
 Xanax half-life is between 10 – 16 hours.
 So how long does Xanax stay in your system?
 It should exit the body in 4 – 5 days, but this depends on the biological sample used for testing.

-How Long Does Xanax Stay in the Body?
+How Long Does Xanax Stay in Your Urine?

 Hair analysis is one of the most reliable methods of testing.
 One can detect usage over a period of time, not just the last time.
 Evidence of the drug can be found in the hair sample up to a 3-month period.
 This is not the best way to test for recent ingestion as the medicine needs time to settle within the body.

-Other factors that play a role in eliminating Xanax in the body include Basal Metabolic Rate (BMR), body weight and height, and acidity levels.
-All these factors lead to one conclusion: the healthier the person is, the quicker the drug exits the body.
-Heavy usage over time can cause permanent damage to the body itself and negatively affect the user’s health.
+Other factors that play a role in eliminating benzodiazepines in the body include Basal Metabolic Rate (BMR), body weight and height, and acidity levels.
+All these factors lead to one conclusion: the healthier the person is, the quicker it exits the body.
+Over time, heavy usage can cause permanent damage to the body itself and negatively affect the user’s health.
 This may affect the rate at which the drug is expelled.

-Like many substances, Xannies is pretty addictive.
+Like many substances, alprazolam is pretty addictive.
 The rapid effect and exit from the body creates a quick, albeit dangerous dependency.
 When trying to detox, one may experience physical and psychological Xanax withdrawal symptoms.
 Researchers conclude that reducing the drug in small measures is the best way to remove benzodiazepines from the system.